-We had two incentive plans in 2017 for the granting of share-based awards, including share options, restricted shares and restricted share units, to our employees and directors.
+We have used two share incentive plans, our 2008 Share Incentive Plan and our 2014 Share Incentive Plan, for the granting of share-based awards, including share options, restricted shares and restricted share units, to our employees and directors.
+Our 2008 Share Incentive Plan expired in August 2018 and is no longer available for granting new share-based awards.